GriffinNye22/DFS-Recursive-Pathfinding/README.md

 # DFS Recursive Pathfinding
-DFS Recursive algorithm for determining all paths and their corresponding costs from a user-provided starting index to a user-provided destination index, given an input file containing mappings of Nodes and their associated costs to construct the graph.
+DFS Recursive algorithm for determining all paths and their corresponding costs from a user-provided starting index to a user-provided destination index, given an input file containing mappings of vertices and their associated costs to construct the graph.
 |                       |                                                                                                                               |
 |----------------------:|-------------------------------------------------------------------------------------------------------------------------------|
 |**Last Modified Date:**| 2/19/20                                                                                                                       |